ezEngine/docs-src/pages/docs/editor/editor-preferences.md

 * **Clear Editor Logs On Play:** If enabled, the engine log gets cleared every time you [run a scene](run-scene.md).

+* **Auto Save Minutes:** Configures how frequently the editor automatically saves all open documents.
+The default is 5 minutes.
+Set this value to 0 to disable automatic saving entirely.
+This helps prevent data loss from crashes or unexpected shutdowns.

 * **Highlight Untranslated UI:** If enabled, the editor will highlight all texts in the UI which are missing a translation.

 * **Engine View Light Settings:** Many [assets](../assets/assets-overview.md) have 3D previews that require lighting.
 These are the lighting settings to use.